dougkellermeyer/You-Dont-Know-JS-Notes/ScopeClosures/Chapter5.md

 * **There are two "requirements" for the module pattern to be exercised:**

-  1. There must be an outer enclosing function, and it must be invoked at least once (each time creates a new module instance).
+  1. There must be an **outer enclosing function**, and it must be **invoked** at least once (each time creates a new module instance).

-  0. The enclosing function must return back at least one inner function, so that this inner function has closure over the private scope, and can access and/or modify that private state.
+  0. **The enclosing function must return back at least one inner function**, so that this inner function has closure over the private scope, and can access and/or modify that private state.

 ```javascript
 function CoolModule() {